 Eimear was born in Co.
-Cavan and now lives in the medieval city of Kilkenny with her husband, John and two sons.
-Even as a young child, Eimear Lawlor would conjure up stories with their imagination, sharing them with anyone who would listen.
-They’ve developed their storytelling and writing since then, but the thrill of language and creation they first discovered as a child has never gone away.
+Cavan and now lives in the medieval city of Kilkenny with her husband John and two sons.
+As a young child, she would conjure up stories with her imagination, sharing them with anyone who would listen.
+She has developed storytelling and writing quite a bit since then, and the thrill of language and creation she first discovered as a child has never gone away.